 Students are responsible for knowing and fulfilling all prerequisites before registration.
 A student who enrolls in a course without completing all prerequisites or receiving permission from the instructor to waive prerequisites maybe subject to removal from the course.

-Courses in which a student works under the guidance and supervision of a member of the faculty on a one-to-one basis (e.g., ARTS 307, PSYC 391, ENGL 399) are not listed.
+Courses in which a student works under the guidance and supervision of a member of the faculty on a one-to-one basis (e.g., PSYC 391, ENGL 399) are not listed.
 Arrangements for these should be made by the student with the appropriate department and individual faculty member.
-A "Directed Study" form obtainable in department offices and in the Office of the Dean of the College must be completed by the student and instructor, and signed by the instructor and Department Chair.
-Undergraduate students must submit the Directed Study form to the Registrar’s Office in Erwin 102, and graduate students must submit the form to the Graduate Office, Erwin 106.
-Deadline for submission is Friday, August 30.
+Deadline for submission is Monday, January 25th.

-Students seeking an internship should contact their Department Chair or the Internship Coordinator in (Erwin 106).
+Students seeking an internship should contact their Department Chair or the Internship Coordinator in (Erwin 116).
 Students must satisfy minimum academic standards established by the College and specific academic requirements for the individual Internship.
 Applications are to be submitted (with an unofficial copy of the transcript if required by the Department) by deadlines specified by the department or program coordinator.
-Applications for Fall 2013 internships should be turned into the department by May 8.
-Completed contracts for approved internships are to be submitted no later than Friday, August 30.
+Completed contracts for approved internships are to be submitted no later than Monday, January 24th.
 Students enrolled in Internships must restrict their semester course load to a maximum of 16 semester hours unless special permission is granted by the Dean of the College.
-For information on internship opportunities and procedures, contact the Office of the Dean, Erwin 106 or Student Employment, Blake A 104.
+For information on internship opportunities and procedures, contact the Office of the Dean, Erwin 106 or Career Development, Erwin 116.

-Superior undergraduate students may apply to enroll in a 400-level graduate course provided that half of the credit requirements of the degree program and two-thirds of the course and credit requirements of the academic major have been completed.
+Students with strong academics may apply to enroll in a 500-level graduate course provided that half of the credit requirements of the degree program and two-thirds of the course and credit requirements of the academic major have been completed.
 Contact the Graduate Office in Erwin 106 for more information.

 If this is your last registration before graduation or student teaching, this is also your last chance to make certain that you have completed your graduation requirements.
 You can avoid the cost, aggravation, and time of having to make up overlooked requirements by taking a few minutes to review what you have completed and what you have left to do, and check over the most common mistakes made by graduating seniors.
-To do this, use the WebCAPP option on your KnightWeb account.
+Please contact your Advisor for questions regarding your degree requirements.